Authors: Prashil Shetty, Dr. Harsha K. Rajasimha

 Major sponsors such as Arcutis Biotherapeutics (Arcutis Biotherapeutics, 2025), Eli Lilly (Lilly Trials, 2025), Incyte (Incyte, 2025), Galderma (Galderma, 2025), and Scancell (Scancell, 2025)are expanding clinical research across a range of disease-driven indications, including seborrheic dermatitis, vitiligo, plaque psoriasis, rosacea, and oncology-linked skin conditions.
 These companies are actively embracing hybrid and decentralized models, using digital tools such as eCOA, eConsent, and AI-supported assessments to enhance trial efficiency, improve patient accessibility, and ensure high-quality data collection.

-Meanwhile, cosmetic and consumer health leaders, such as Johnson & Johnson, L’Oréal, and Beiersdorf, are investing in dermatology trials focused on aesthetic and microbiome-driven innovations (The Business of Business, 2025).
+Cosmetic and consumer health leaders, such as Johnson & Johnson, L’Oréal, and Beiersdorf, are investing in dermatology trials focused on aesthetic and microbiome-driven innovations (The Business of Business, 2025).
 These include anti-aging, skin tone modulation, and personalized skincare backed by genomic insights and digital-first platforms.
 These sponsors are similarly leveraging digital trial solutions to validate cosmetic claims, optimize user engagement, and streamline remote data capture.

 Meanwhile, a new wave of startups and digital-first biotech firms is reshaping the trial landscape with more agile, tech-enabled approaches.
 These innovators are early adopters of decentralized trial platforms and are leading advances in microbiome-based dermatology, digital engagement, and remote data capture.
 By reducing site burden, improving patient convenience, and capturing high-resolution real-world evidence, they are helping to modernize dermatology research from the ground up.